hmrc/cookie-banner/README.md

 # cookie-banner

-This is a placeholder README.md for a new repository
+## DEPRECATED

+This library is deprecated.
+Please refer to the [tracking-consent-frontend](http://www.github.com/hmrc/tracking-consent-frontend) project.

 ### License